-CONCESSION DISCOUNTS (Student/Film Society/Film Industry Guilds)
+CONCESSION DISCOUNTS (Film Society/Film Industry Guilds/Student)

-Students, Film Society members and Industry Guild members are entitled to purchase one ticket per session at the discount rate.
-Student/Membership ID is required - please ensure you bring it with you to the venue to present to staff on request; failure to do so will result in the full price being charged for attendance.
+Students, Film Society members and Film Industry Guild members are entitled to purchase one ticket per session at the discount rate.
+Student/Membership ID is required - please ensure you bring it with you to the venue to present to staff on request.